Writing and Illustration Contest

 |Part||Open Date||Close Date|

-Part 1: Creative Writing Contest
+Part 1: Creative Writing Contest is now closed

 2019 Writing Contest Prompt: The Big Surprise

 Students were asked to write a story about an adventure getting lost in a national park, what they experienced, what they saw, how their family members reacted, and the resolution to the unexpected situation

 Part 2: Illustration Contest

 Duke TIP 4th–6th Grade Talent Search participants are invited to create and submit an original two-dimensional artwork that effectively illustrates a scene and the emotions expressed in the first-place story from the student’s same grade level.

 For example, if you are a fourth grader, your illustration should depict a scene or event from the fourth-grade first-place story.
 You can find the first-place stories are posted on the winners page.
 Be sure to read the story before you start your artwork!

 The submissions will be judged on four primary artistic elements.